Innovative Satellite Technology Demonstration Program: MicroDragon

-MicroDragon is a microsatellite proposal submitted by VNSC (Vietnam National Satellite Center).
+MicroDragon is a microsatellite proposal submitted by Takashi Maeno of Keio University.
+It was developed by the VNSC (Vietnam National Satellite Center).

 RISESAT

-Rapid International Scientific Experiment Satellite, or RISESAT is a microsatellite developed by Tohoku University.
-It is equipped with scientific instruments that were selected on an international scale.
-The project RISESAT was selected for the Innovative Satellite Technology Demonstration Program to demonstrate highly precise attitude control and high resolution multispectral observation technology.
-RISESAT's high resolution multispectral camera will be capable of measuring the growth rate and health of crops from space.
+Rapid International Scientific Experiment Satellite (RISESAT), previously called Hodoyoshi 2, was a microsatellite developed by Tohoku University.
+It was equipped with scientific instruments that were selected on an international scale.
+RISESAT was selected for the Innovative Satellite Technology Demonstration Program to demonstrate highly precise attitude control and high resolution multispectral observation technology.
+RISESAT's high resolution multispectral camera was capable of measuring the growth rate and health of crops from space.
 RISESAT's remote sensing instrument, High Precision Telescope (HPT) utilizes a liquid crystal tunable filter.
-The project was previously called Hodoyoshi 2.
+RISESAT decayed from orbit on 14 March 2023.

 ALE-1

-ALE-1, also known as ALEe, is a microsatellite for demonstrating the creation of artificial shooting stars.
-Built and operated by ALE Co., Ltd., it is the company's first satellite.
-ALE-1 is equipped with a DOM2500 deorbit mechanism manufactured by Nakashimada Engineering Works, Ltd. The DOM2500 is a membrane sail 2.5 × 2.5 m large when deployed, and will be used by ALE-1 to lower its altitude to less than 400 km, the optimal altitude to conduct its main mission.
+ALE-1, also known as ALEe, was a microsatellite for demonstrating the creation of artificial shooting stars.
+Built and operated by ALE Co., Ltd., it was the company's first satellite.
+ALE-1 was equipped with a DOM2500 deorbit mechanism manufactured by Nakashimada Engineering Works, Ltd. The DOM2500 was a membrane sail 2.5 × 2.5 m large when deployed, and was used by ALE-1 to lower its altitude to less than 400 km, the optimal altitude to conduct its main mission.
+Once the satellite's altitude was sufficiently lowered, the DOM2500 was separated from ALE-1.
+The DOM2500 reentered the atmosphere on 3 August 2022, and ALE-1 is expected to re-enter the atmosphere in October 2023.

 OrigamiSat-1

 OrigamiSat-1 (COSPAR 2019-003B, SATCAT 43933) was a 3U CubeSat developed by Tokyo Institute of Technology to demonstrate the deployment of large structures from a small, folded state.
-After being launched to an altitude of 500 km, OrigamiSat-1 was designed to descend down to 400 km, where it would deploy a 1-m2 membrane.
+After being launched to an altitude of 500 km, OrigamiSat-1 was designed to descend down to 400 km, where it would deploy a 1m2 membrane.
 The satellite decayed from orbit on 30 April 2022.

 Aoba VELOX-IV

-Aoba VELOX-IV is a 2U CubeSat equipped with a low-light camera.
+Aoba VELOX-IV was a 2U CubeSat equipped with a low-light camera.
 It was jointly developed by Kyushu Institute of Technology in Japan and Nanyang Technological University (NTU) of Singapore.
-The pulsed plasma thrusters developed by NTU gives the CubeSat maneuvering capabilities, a necessity for a future lunar mission, as the Moon's irregular gravity field requires orbiters to perform orbit maintenance to extend its mission lifetime.
-It has a design lifetime of 12 months in low Earth orbit.
+The pulsed plasma thrusters developed by NTU gave the CubeSat maneuvering capabilities, a necessity for a future lunar mission, as the Moon's irregular gravity field requires orbiters to perform orbit maintenance to extend its mission lifetime.
+It had a design lifetime of 12 months in low Earth orbit.
+The satellite decayed from orbit on 24 March 2023.

 NEXUS

 NEXUS, short for NExt generation X Unique Satellite is a 1U CubeSat developed by Nihon University.
 An amateur radio satellite, it is equipped with a transmitter with half the power consumption and a data transmission rate per second 32 times larger than a traditional amateur radio transmitter.
 NEXUS will demonstrate packet radio in space.
+The satellite decayed from orbit on 9 November 2023.